Density profile, velocity anisotropy and line-of-sight external convergence of SLACS gravitational lenses: Results

 \section{Results}

-We have analyzed the data described in section \ref{data} with models with up to three degrees of freedom, one ($\kappa_{ext}$), corresponding to the l.o.s.
-LSS contamination, that would affect the strong lensing estimate of the lens mass and two ($\gamma$ and $\beta$), corresponding to intrinsic properties of the lens, that determine its dynamical mass estimate.
+We have analyzed the data described in Section \ref{data} with models with up to three degrees of freedom, one ($\kappa_{ext}$), corresponding to the LOS-LSS contamination, that would affect the strong lensing estimate of the lens mass and two ($\gamma$ and $\beta$), corresponding to intrinsic properties of the lens, that determine its dynamical mass estimate.
 Two light distribution profiles (Jaffe and Hernquist) were examined.

 Table \ref{models_results} summarizes some results for the models considered.
 The simplest model with no free parameters (isothermal density profile, no external convergence and velocity anisotropy) has a much lower Bayesian evidence than more complex models, so it can be said that it is strongly disfavored.
-A model with free density profile logarithmic slope has a much higher Bayesian evidence and yields a determination of this parameter with a 1\% precision, being slightly steeper than a isothermal profile.
+A model with free density profile logarithmic slope has a much higher Bayesian evidence and yields a determination of this parameter with a 1\% precision, being slightly steeper than an isothermal profile.
 This result is similar to what was found by \cite{2009ApJ...703L..51K}.

-If instead of estimating $\langle \gamma \rangle$ and ${\rm rms}(\gamma)$ from (\ref{post_mean}) we find for each lens-galaxy a $\gamma_i$ (the point of maximum likelihood for each ${\cal L}_i$) and then proceed the calculation of the average value and sample deviation, we find $-2.12$ and $0.17$, respectively.
-That is in broad agreement with is found from the posterior probability for the whole data set (\ref{posterior}) (remember that there is a factor $\sqrt N$ between the sample and standard deviations before comparing with the value at table \ref{models_results}).
+If instead of estimating $\langle \gamma \rangle$ and ${\rm rms}(\gamma)$ from Equation (\ref{post_mean}) we find for each lens galaxy a $\gamma_i$ (the point of maximum likelihood for each ${\cal L}_i$) and then proceed the calculation of the average value and sample deviation, we find $-2.12$ and $0.17$, respectively.
+That is in broad agreement with what is found from the posterior probability for the whole data set (\ref{posterior}) (remember that there is a factor $\sqrt N$ between the sample and standard deviations before comparing with the value in Table \ref{models_results}).
+The sample deviation found can be considered a reasonable estimate of the sample dispersion on $\gamma$.\footnote{Note that Equation (7) of \cite{2006ApJ...649..599K} to obtain the intrinsic scatter leads approximately to the sample deviation if $\delta \gamma_i \ll \sigma_\gamma$.}

-The addition of a degree of freedom due to a external convergence, constrained by a prior probability, generating a model with two degrees of freedom, does not alter the mean density profile slope, but increases in almost 40\% the uncertainty in its determination.
+The addition of a degree of freedom due to an external convergence, constrained by a prior probability, generating a model with two degrees of freedom, does not alter the mean density profile slope, but increases in almost 40\% the uncertainty in its determination.

 A model with no external convergence and freedom in the density profile and anisotropy parameter allows a profile closer to isothermal, and in fact compatible with it, given its much larger dispersion on $\gamma$ (six times larger than for a model with only $\gamma$ free).
 Such model is compatible with isotropy, but is weakly disfavored in relation to a model with free density profile and fixed null anisotropy.
 We note that \cite{2009ApJ...703L..51K} found a positive anisotropy (significantly distinct from isotropy) for the same sample, but using for that an independent determination based on scaling relations of the density profile logarithmic slope.
 That is a different method from ours, which relies solely on the joint strong lensing and dynamical analysis.